 It’s a sales event.
 It has to be premium.

-The biggest caveat when thinking about a virtual SKO is that it must, absolutely, hands down be a premium experience.
+The biggest caveat when thinking about a virtual SKO is that it must—absolutely, hands down—be a premium experience.
 The entertainment, social engagements, and even the swag might be different than at your past events, but it all needs to be incredible.
 Remote selling is not easy.
 Most salespeople are extroverts who thrive in social settings.
-They have worked hard to adapt to restrictions on in-person interactions and the total shutdown of face to face events.
+They have worked hard to adapt to restrictions on in-person interactions—not to mention, the total shutdown of face to face events.

 More than ever, your 2021 SKO should acknowledge the incredible job they are doing, celebrate their successes, and set them up with the tools to smash their quotas.